Are You Okay Or Are You An Eldest Daughter?

 Advertisement

-"The internet and platforms such as TikTok have reduced this loneliness for many," says Yasin, the cofounder of Home Girls Unite, a London-based nonprofit organisation, international community and "support group for eldest daughters by eldest daughters". "[They are] spaces where eldest daughters can speak about their experiences without any worry that their families will ever see them.
+"The internet and platforms such as TikTok have reduced this loneliness for many," says Yasin, 26, cofounder of Home Girls Unite, a London-based nonprofit organization, international community, and support group for eldest daughters by eldest daughters. "[They are] spaces where eldest daughters can speak about their experiences without any worry that their families will ever see them.
 Comment sections may have unintentionally become a support system between eldest daughters through sharing and supporting one another."

-Started back in 2018 by best friends Hanna, 25, and Yasin, 26, Home Girls Unite has over 11.7k followers on Twitter and provides mental health support services with in-house therapists, including one-to-one and group therapy sessions.
+Started back in 2018 by Yasin and her best friend Hanna, 25, Home Girls Unite has over 11.7k followers on Twitter and provides mental health support services with in-house therapists, including one-to-one and group therapy sessions.
 Even the in-house therapists are eldest daughters.

 It is also important to encourage balanced conversations that don’t veer too severely towards blaming parents or siblings without trying to understand why something might be the way it is.
 "Many immigrant parents are keen to preserve the cultural values they had known in their country of origin, meaning that when they migrate, they are likely to continue upholding those cultural values and norms in many aspects of their lives, including in the household and their parenting styles," says Yasin.
 "This parenting is often only preserved for the daughters due to the patriarchal nature of many immigrant households and communities."